FreeTAKTeam/FreeTakServer/REST_APIDoc.md

 ```

 ### Message
-the message is placed in the body of the request as JSON formatted
+the message is placed in the body of the request as JSON formatted.
+See below for detailed examples.

 ## API Details
   ### manageGeoObject
    a GeoObject is an element place on a map.
 It has a name, characteristics and an attitude.
   #### postGeoObject

- verb: POST
+ * verb: POST
- endPoint: /ManageGeoObject/postGeoObject
+ * endPoint: /ManageGeoObject/postGeoObject
- returns: UID
+ * returns: UID

  #### Parameters
   * GeoObject: It's the information that will determine which type will be placed on the tak maps including his icon.
 Please see API documentation for a list of valid entries.